 - The information is updated every 2 minutes. - Click any chart to launch an investigative report with more details. - If the page has been customized, different charts appear.
-See Exercise: Customize the Today or History page, page 31.
+See Exercise: Customize the Today or History page, page 32.

 Chart Name Description Health Alert Summary Review brief messages alerting you to problems with system components.
 Click a message to view a more detailed alert and find solutions.
 Today's Value Learn how Websense software protects users from accessing content in key categories, and quickly compare the total number of Internet requests made with the number of requests blocked.
 With Websense Web Security, the number of real-time security updates received today also appears.
 Current Filtering Load See the amount of Internet traffic processed into the Log Database, shown in 10-minute increments, and evaluate trends in activity.
 Top Security Risks Find out which Security Risk categories are receiving the most requests today, and determine whether filtering policies are providing the right protection for your network.
 Top Categories by Requests See the categories that are being accessed most today.
 Get a high-level overview of potential security, bandwidth, or productivity concerns.
 Policy Enforcement by Risk Class See how many requests for sites in each risk class have been permitted and blocked today.
 Evaluate the effectiveness of current policies and whether changes are needed.
-Filtering Service Summary Review the status of each Filtering Service associated with the current Policy Server.
+This chart appears by default only if your subscription does not include Websense Content Gateway or Websense Security Gateway.